willbowden/iUROP-live-speedband-tool/README.md

    9. **Hosting**: Skip this
    10. Address any other options that arise (they may be different to above)
 3. Run `amplify add auth`
+   1. Select "Default configuration"
-   1. Select the options to sign in with Cognito and email/password
+   2. Choose "Email" as the sign in method.
-   2. You may use other authentication options if you desire, but you would need to change the frontend to accomodate it.
+   3. You may use other authentication options if you desire, but you would need to change the frontend to accomodate it.
 4. Run `amplify push` which will build the necessary resources for auth in the cloud.

 # 4. Install the AWS SAM CLI